moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 1. Include a screenshot of your approved G&D issue, and add the link to your issue in the description.
 1. Add a screenshot showing proof of completion for your application.
 (Read more about the eligibilty for reimbursement for your application type [below](/handbook/people-group/learning-and-development/growth-and-development/#types-of-growth-and-development-reimbursements)).

+#### Travel Expenses

+As is detailed in the issue template, details of travel related expenses for conference applications including the cost of travel, lodging, and meals, should still be included in your G&D issue for approval.

-Remember: Travel, Lodging, and Meals should be expensed in separate claims, following GitLab’s [Travel and Expense policy](/handbook/finance/expenses/).
-Please still add a link to your G&D issue in the description.
+However, they must be expensed separately to your G&D claim, following GitLab’s [Travel and Expense policy](/handbook/finance/expenses/#41-travel-related-expenses).
+Add a link to your G&D issue in the claim description.
+Please select `Growth and Development` as the Classification for these expenses, but not as the 'Expense Type'.

 ### Step 6 - Close & Feedback